pH-7/RESTful-API-TDD-book/body.md

 Writing your tests before coding the app, also helps you to have a proper code that can be tested.

-If you write the unit tests after, you might sometimes instance objects in your class (constructor for instance) and won't use dependency injection, which and you end up with a spagethii code that is not testable.
+If you write the unit tests after, you might sometimes instance objects in your class (constructor for instance) and won't use dependency injection, which and you end up with a spaghetti code that is not testable.

 Finally, writing your unit tests, will make you writing class better and cleaner, with better method names and a nicer architecture in general.
 It will also decrease bugs.